Option 1: pip install (requires Python 3.10+)

 Download and Run LLM AppImage#

-# Download Gemma variant (recommended for quality)
+# Download Python LLM variant (recommended - full features)

-curl -L https://github.com/fabceolin/the_edge_agent/releases/download/v0.9.5/tea-rust-llm-gemma-0.9.5-x86_64.AppImage -o tea-llm.AppImage
+curl -L "https://github.com/fabceolin/the_edge_agent/releases/download/v${VERSION}/tea-python-llm-gemma3-1b-${VERSION}-x86_64.AppImage" -o tea-llm.AppImage

 chmod +x tea-llm.AppImage

-# Or download Phi-4-mini variant (smaller size)
+# Or download Rust LLM variant (smaller size)

-curl -L https://github.com/fabceolin/the_edge_agent/releases/download/v0.9.5/tea-rust-llm-phi4-0.9.5-x86_64.AppImage -o tea-llm.AppImage
+curl -L "https://github.com/fabceolin/the_edge_agent/releases/download/v${VERSION}/tea-rust-llm-phi4-${VERSION}-x86_64.AppImage" -o tea-llm.AppImage

 chmod +x tea-llm.AppImage